smin95/da4ls_exercise_solution/README.md

 No. All of the work was done by myself independently.

 **2\.
 If it is not official, why did you make it?**
 At time of making posting the solutions, there has been no official solution.
-Also, I wanted to add snippets of tips throughout the solution to help others to navigate the book easily.
-This book can be quite dense, especially for those who do not know R and matrix algebra.
+Also, I wanted to add snippets of tips throughout the solution to help others navigate the book more easily.
+This book is great but can be quite overwhelming, especially to those who do not know R and matrix algebra.
 In near future, I would like to translate the R codes of some exercise solutions into Matlab/Python to widen the readership of the book.

 **3\.
 Did you receive permission from the author to make the solution?**
 Yes.